 Based on the principles above, the AB&C Programme imposes requirements under four risk pillars:

-Employee Risk: All HSBC entities and individuals are required by policy to have appropriate controls in place to manage risks and maintain records when offering or accepting any gift, entertainment, political contribution, sponsorship, event, travel and accommodation or other advantage or when engaging in charitable giving or recruitment.
+Employee Risk: All HSBC entities and individuals are required by policy to have appropriate controls in place to manage risks and maintain records when offering or accepting gifts, entertainment, sponsorships, travel & accommodation or other advantage or when engaging in charitable giving, political expenditure or recruitment.

 In connection with recruitment, it must be merit-based, fair, and in keeping with the stringent hiring standards applied by HSBC.
 Hiring, in paid or unpaid, temporary or permanent roles, must not be used to influence third parties or to obtain or retain business or an advantage in business.

-HSBC also maintains clear whistleblowing policies and processes, to ensure that individuals can confidentially, with no fear of retribution, report concerns, to be investigated and remediated appropriately.
+HSBC also maintains clear whistleblowing policies and processes, to ensure that individuals can confidentially report concerns, with no fear of retribution, confident that they will be investigated and remediated appropriately.

-To view the statement on HSBC’s whistleblowing arrangements see the Environmental, Social and Governance (ESG) update published on the Measuring our impact page.
+To view the statement on HSBC’s whistleblowing arrangements see the Environmental, Social and Governance (ESG) update published on the ESG information page.

 HSBC is an active user of Know Your Customer (“KYC”) data exchange platform SWIFT KYC Registry (opens in new window) in support of a more intelligence-based approach to identifying and managing financial crime risks.
 Third-party banks or vendors seeking HSBC AML or KYC due diligence information, including the detailed Wolfsberg Correspondent Banking Due Diligence Questionnaire (CBDDQ), should use this service in the first instance to collect relevant data and documents.
 Only if the information sought is not available, please send an e-mail request directly to HSBC using the following e-mail address: firstname.lastname@example.org.